About the Wolf Foundation

 Upon relinquishing his diplomatic post, Dr. Wolf decided to remain in Israel, where he spent his final years.

-For Dr. Wolf, the Wolf Foundation which he established, in 1975, was the embodiment of his philanthropic activities, to be continued beyond his own lifetime, for the benefit of mankind.
+For Dr. Wolf, the Wolf Foundation which he established, in 1975, was the embodiment of his philanthropic activities, to be continued beyond his own lifetime, for the benefit of humanity.

 Dr. Ricardo Wolf passed away at his home in Herzlia in February 1981.
 His wife Francisca died less than a month later.